 Caffeine is a psychoactive drug, meaning it directly affects the brain.
 Specifically, caffeine is classed as a stimulant since it increases (or stimulates) the activity of the nervous system and brain.
 This explains the feelings of wakefulness or alertness that most of us associate with caffeine.

-The most studied and well known of these effects is caffeine’s ability to temporarily block a molecule called adenosine.
+The most studied and well-known of these effects is caffeine’s ability to temporarily block a molecule called adenosine.
 As we exercise, think, and go about our daily lives, the level of adenosine slowly builds up in the brain, binding onto receptor sites.
-The more adenosine we have bound onto these sites, the more tired and drowsy we feel and interestingly, the more susceptible to pain we are.
+The more adenosine we have bound onto these sites, the more tired and drowsy we feel, and interestingly, the more susceptible to the pain we are.
 Where does caffeine come into the story?
-Caffeine has a very similar structure to adenosine, meaning it can bind onto those receptor sites and block adenosine.
+Caffeine has a very similar structure to adenosine, meaning it can bind to those receptor sites and block adenosine.
 Less adenosine = less mental tiredness, and less pain.
 Sounds promising, right?